|How the South Coast Shopper Works for You

 The South Coast Shopper is a free publication with a weekly circulation of 18,000 copies that are picked up each Thursday at many of the local businesses on the Southern Oregon Coast.

-~ Katrina Smith, a south coast native, is new to the South Coast Shopper.
+~ Katrina Smith, a south coast native, 2 years as a sales agent for the South Coast Shopper.

-~ Erik Veldman, 4 years in the community, 8 years experience in graphic design.
-He is the Graphic Design Assistant.
+~ Katlin McLean, 6 years in the community.
+2 years the Graphic Design Assistant.

 ~ Annette Langenstein, 25 years in the community.
 She is the Staff Writer.

 On-line services: Classified ads maybe viewed or submitted at www.southcoastshopper.com.
 All classified ads are placed on-line each week, along with an actual copy of the South Coast Shopper is placed on-line that is easily viewed.
 This gives the South Coast Shopper fresh copy each week to peak on-line viewers interest and to encourage maximum traffic for advertisers.
 As one of the first on-line publications in 1994 we are well experienced in web page hosting, composing and on-line services. www.scod.com has been a part of the South Coast Shopper for over 13 years